coffeedave/greenpower-racing-datalogger/tutorial/testing-the-temperature-sensor.md

 ```
 cd 28-0e24618ad8a6
 ```
 6. In this folder all the one wire data appears as files.
 Run the following command to output the temperature from the temperature file, this will give you the current temperature.
-You will need to divide the number by 100 to get the temperature in deg C)
+You will need to divide the number by 1000 to get the temperature in deg C.
 ```
 cat temperature
 ```